-A. Furnish extra materials that match products installed and that are packaged with protective covering for storage and identified with labels describing contents.
+- A. Furnish extra materials, from the same product run, that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - 1.
+Carpet: Full-width rolls equal to 10 percent of amount installed for each type indicated.

-1. Asphalt Shingles: One unbroken bundle.